rushhan/Generative-Adversarial-User-Model-for-Reinforcement-Learning-Based-Recommendation-System-Pytorch/README.md

 ## To Train:
-Simply Run main_gan_mode jupyter notebook.
+Simply Run reco_gan_rl jupyter notebook.
 It includes both preprocessing of the data as well as training

 ## To DO:
 1. Add LSTM Model